UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Feel free to use our talking points (but remember that using your own words is always more effective):

 - Please adopt a public policy that bans the funding of all animal tests.
-Results from these animal experiments are inaccurate because there are drastic physiological differences between humans and other species.
+Results from animal experiments are inaccurate because there are drastic physiological differences between humans and other species.

 - Mandatory assessment fees paid by farmers shouldn’t be used to fund animal tests that aren’t explicitly required by law.